fstark/blog/content/blog/plotty/plotty.md

 So, connecting the PB-700 to midjourney is the obvious idea.
 A linux box will do the midjourney request, some image manipulation and serve the result to the PB-700.

+Thanks to a sugestion of {% twitter "@Altomare3" %} the name of the software will be PloTTY, to emphasis the fact that, althought it does plot drawings, it has nothing to do with TTYs.

 Simple.

 ## How do we communicate?